Biñan: Etymology

-Where Biñan got its name is a mystery.
-Some deduced that before Captain Juan de Salcedo proceeded to Cainta and Taytay finally reaching Bay, he landed in Biñan.
-According to the story, Catholic priests Alfonso de Alvarado and Diego Espinar planted a huge wooden cross on the spot where the present-day San Isidro Labrador Parish stands and co-celebrated a Thanksgiving Mass.
-Curious natives gathered and the two Spanish missionaries took advantage of the situation.
-They baptized each one of them.
-From then on, old folks say they called the place “Binyagan,” which means a baptismal place in Tagalog.
-The place's root word binyag is originally a Brunei Malay word which means “to pour water from above,” according to the dictionary Vocabulario de la lengua tagala.
-The Spanish tongue's difficulty in pronouncing the local dialect acquired for the once town its name — "Biñan".
+The origin of the name Biñan remains uncertain.
+One account suggests that before Captain Juan de Salcedo proceeded to Cainta and Taytay en route to Bay, he landed in Biñan.
+According to tradition, Catholic priests Alfonso de Alvarado and Diego Espinar erected a large wooden cross on the site of the present-day San Isidro Labrador Parish and celebrated a thanksgiving Mass.
+Local inhabitants gathered, and the missionaries reportedly baptized them, leading to the place being called “Binyagan,” meaning “baptismal place” in Tagalog.
+The place's root word binyag is believed to have originated from Brunei Malay word which means “to pour water from above,” as noted in the Vocabulario de la lengua tagala.
+Over time, the Spanish adaptation of the term evolved into “Biñan.”

-An 1846 book in French also spelled the town as Viñan.
-It is also spelled in other references as Biniang, Binyang, Binang, or Biñang.
+An 1846 French publication spelled the town's name as Viñan.
+Other historical references also record variations such as Biniang, Binyang, Binang, and Biñang.